THE SITE AND THE EXCAVATIONS

 In Area P1 (an extension of Area P, excavated in the 2003, 2004 and 2006 seasons), segments of plastered wall structures apparently of the Late Byzantine and Early Islamic period, built (in part) upon earlier mosaic floor were uncovered under a thick layer of whitish mortar-like uneven paving close to top soil.
 The latter was apparently laid in the context of the defense works against the Mamluk attack, as it is located inside and opposite to the 21 m breach in the medieval town wall.
 Among the findings recovered are several Crusader/Mamluk period arrowheads identical to those recovered in the castle and a few lamps and coins of the same time frame (as found in Area P).
 The area’s upper level thus provide a material manifestation of Crusader defenders trying to avoid the Mamluk forces to burst into the town.

-In the 2014 season an important discovery was made on the earlier mosaic floor, a bi-lingual inscription that was probably placed in the hall of a Samaritan synagogue (to be excavated in the near future) of the Early Byzantine period; the inscription reads: “One only god / who helps / Gadiona / and Iulianus / and all who deserve it”; that of the Aramaic (written in Samaritan script) may be translated as “(made it from his) possession in this place.”
+In the 2014 season an important discovery was made on the earlier mosaic floor, a bi-lingual inscription that was probably placed in the hall of a Samaritan synagogue of the Early Byzantine period; the inscription reads: “One only god / who helps / Gadiona / and Iulianus / and all who deserve it”; that of the Aramaic (written in Samaritan script) may be translated as “(made it from his) possession in this place.”
 (Fig. 22).
+In an attempt to locate the remains of the synagogue building, excavations in 2015 mange to detect its south and east walls although been used in later building remains.

 In Area P2 which is a 5 x 5 m square dug across the moat (on its southern side) opposite to Area P1, we unearthed the outer wall of the Crusader-period moat to its full thickness (1.1 m).
 The area was found however cleaned of any findings.